1) Be Prepared For Unpredictable Weather

 3) Winter Hikes Are Beautiful But Potentially Treacherous

-The summer and early fall months draw the most tourists to Lofoten.
-Still, some choose to come to experience winter here.
-If you choose to do that, proceed with caution.
+The summer and early autumn months draw the most tourists to Lofoten, although some choose to come and experience winter here.
 You can enjoy some absolutely amazing hikes through the snow, but keep safety in mind.

 First, be certain you have the right clothing and equipment.
 Know the terrain you will be on.
 Choose your footwear accordingly.
 You’ll need good hiking boots at the least.
 On some trails, you’ll have to have snowshoes or skis.

 Don’t attempt a winter hike without a guide, unless you are exceptionally skilled at hiking in severe winter conditions.
-Besides, hiking with a guide is the best way to learn about local sites and traditions.
+Hiking with a guide is the best way to learn about local sites and traditions.

 If you do go alone, talk with locals about which trails are safest in the event that you are caught in a sudden snowstorm.
 As always, follow basic safety protocols, and inform someone of your intended route.

 Until recently, Norway tourism was largely associated with the retired set who were interested in Norwegian cruises.
-In fact, as a whole, the country does tend to cater to this age group.
-Lofoten is a proud exception to that.
-They tend to attract adventure tourists, who come ready to spend their days and nights heavily immersed in exciting activities.
+These days Norway attracts more adventure tourists, who come ready to spend their days and nights heavily immersed in exciting activities.

 Every year, tourists come to challenge themselves by climbing, fishing, arctic surfing, and hiking or kayaking in Lofoten.
-The place is even an attractive destination for cyclists.
+Norway is also an attractive destination for cyclists.

 Because the tourist demographic here is younger than the rest of Norway, the accommodations and other travel options reflect that.
 There are budget options such as hostels and campgrounds.
 However, even the more high-end hotels and lodges work hard to attract younger, adventure travellers.